Sergio00166/webFILE/README.md

 Some browsers cannot play some video formats, and others can because this project is not using transcoding (and will not) to convert in realtime the media

-TODO: create a separate html for images, and add to the audio image and video html the options to go to a previous and next file (with the same file type)

 To change the options you can edit the config.cfg

 Requirements: